mvolkmann/blog/src/neovim.md

    For example, use the language names "javascript", "lua", and "swift".
 1. Enter `:Lazy sync` to update plugins and remove unused plugins.
 1. Enter `:AstroUpdatePackages` to get the latest AstroNvim updates.

+To check the status of your installation, enter `:checkhealth`.

 ### Configuration